petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 Cloud-init has multiple dependencies.
 These dependencies are documented in the required prerequisites for images on Azure, such as networking, storage, the ability to mount an ISO, and to mount and format the temporary disk.
 Any of these dependencies may throw errors and cause cloud-init to fail.
 For example, If the VM cannot get a DHCP lease, cloud-init fails.

 If you still cannot isolate why cloud-init failed to provision then you need to understand what cloud-init stages, and when modules run.
-See [Diving deeper into cloud-init](cloud-init-deep-dive.md) for more details.
+For more information, see [Diving deeper into cloud-init](cloud-init-deep-dive.md).

 ### <a id="step4"></a> Step 4: Investigate why the configuration isn't being applied

 Not every failure in cloud-init results in a fatal provisioning failure.
-For example, if you use the `runcmd` module in a cloud-init config, a non-zero exit code from the command cause the VM provisioning to fail.
+For example, if you use the `runcmd` module in a cloud-init config, a nonzero exit code from the command cause the VM provisioning to fail.
 This behavior occurs because the module runs after the core provisioning steps in the first three stages of cloud-init.
 To troubleshoot why the configuration did not apply, review the logs in Step 3, and cloud-init modules manually.
 For example:

 - `runcmd` - do the scripts run without errors?
 Run the configuration manually from the terminal to ensure they run as expected.
 - Installing packages - does the VM have access to package repositories?